peteroupc/peteroupc.github.io/colorgen.md

 <a id=Contrast_Ratio></a>
 ### Contrast Ratio

-There are at least two definitions of contrast ratio.
+There are two kinds of contrast ratio, among other kinds not covered in this document.

 **WCAG Contrast Ratio.** One kind of contrast ratio quantifies how differently two colors appear.
 In the pseudocode below, `ContrastRatioWCAG` implements the contrast ratio formula described in the [Web Content Accessibility Guidelines 2.0 (WCAG)](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-contrast), where `RelLum(color)`&mdash;
 - is the "relative luminance" of a color as defined in the WCAG, and